VirusFriendly/GobBLE/README.md

 ```

 Additionally, the RaMBLE database can also contain non-randomized MAC addresses, which people can also use to track your where-abouts.
 As this notebook file uses these addresses, an address stripper that doesn't break notebook functionality is in the works, but currently not included. **Post your databases at your own risk.**

+## Google Maps support

+To enable heatmaps of stationary devices, save your Google Maps Javascript SDK API Key in the file `gmaps_api.key`